 "You mind me, Mark; she's running around with some Vegas boy," he would say through half a mouthful of leftover meatloaf.
 "There's no question about it."

 You remember the first time she tapped on your window.
 4:49 AM is blazed in glowing digital red across your memory, and sometimes when you close your eyes you can see it and bring back those emotions.
-You had let her in, questions and anger-guilt-hurt bubbling violently to the surface like the way she had always let the water in kettles boil until there was barely enough water to fill even one mug.
+You had let her in, questions and anger-guilt-hurt bubbling violently to the surface.
 She had put a finger to your lips and had shaken her head, jerking her chin toward the door, and smiled the smile you would come to know so painfully well.
 The smile that didn't let you ask her where she had gone, what she had done, why she was here, because to her none of those questions mattered when it came to telling you anything.
 She had mouthed "can I stay with you?" and every time you recall the wounded look on her face, shame tugs at your chest, making you wish you hadn't hesitated in saying yes.
 You had pointed at the bed and she had crumpled into the bed sheets, falling asleep instantly, a luxury you weren't granted; you had lain on the only clear patch of carpet the mess of your room could afford you, staring at her.
 Her exhausted form curled on the mattress made thoughts chug away in your brain so steadily that you wonder how you were able to resist waking her up and demand to know why she had come.
 You wish that you had actually done it, because you fell asleep eventually and when you woke up she wasn't there anymore, vanished except for "I'm so sorry" scribbled on a torn scrap of paper you would later find was taken from the corner of a biology assignment (you still have it stowed away somewhere, which is your way of pretending you hadn't lost – read: discarded – it.
 Your sad little stand-in is the old torn homework taped to the back of your binder, seven out of twenty be damned).

-She visited three more times in the following ten days, which was how long it took for you to start setting your phone alarm – on vibrate, of course – for 4:45 AM, in case she might show up.
-She became the only reason you started to try to keep your room as clean as possible; she became why you did your best to keep your room stocked with cereal, granola bars, candy, and chips without your father noticing (you were right when you thought she would like Black Forest gummies.
-You like to think that you're the reason they're her favorite now).
+She visited three more times in the following ten days, which was how long it took for you to start setting your phone alarm – on vibrate, of course – for 4:45 AM in case she might show up.
+She became the only reason you started to try to keep your room as clean as possible; she became why you did your best to keep your room stocked with cereal, granola bars, candy, and chips without your father noticing.

 "I won't come back ever again," she had promised you as she gathered herself, her tired red-rimmed eyes still glinting with tears.